ci4rail/yocto-images/README.md

 # yocto-images

-Build definitions and scripts for Ci4Rail and EdgeFarm Images.
+Build definitions and scripts for Ci4Rail Images.

 This repo can host several projects (with different Yocto versions, machines etc.).